Where Do Backdoors Live? A Component-Level Analysis of Backdoor Propagation in Speech Language Models: What role does each component play in backdoor propagation?

-\textbf{Single-Frozen Component Attacks (Attacks 1.1--1.3).} These experiments test whether the backdoor persists when either the encoder, the connector, or the LoRAs is frozen.
-In Attack 1.1, where the encoder is frozen, the AER decreases modestly to 93.09\% for the emotion task and 90.95\% for ASR.
-In Attack 1.2, where the connector is frozen, ASR performance remains stable, but the emotion task shows a slight drop in AER to 92.56\%.
-In Attack 1.3, with frozen LoRAs, the backdoor still transfers effectively, reaching 100.0\% AER on emotion and 97.21\% on ASR.
-Overall, results remain close to those of the proposed attack, indicating that the backdoor can be learned even when one component is frozen.
-Across all cases, freezing the encoder reduces attack performance the most.
+Main results are presented in \autoref{tab:component_analysis_dual}.
+Through our component analysis, we uncover the role of each component in backdoor learning.

-\textbf{Single-Training Component Attacks (Attacks 2.1--2.3)}.
-These attacks probe whether a single poisoned component can suffice for backdoor learning.
-Attack 2.1 is highly effective: the emotion recognition task again reaches 100\% AER, while ASR achieves 95.88\%.
-In Attack 2.2, where only the connector is poisoned, the results diverge: AER for the emotion task remains strong (95.88\%), but ASR AER collapses to 59.00\%.
-Attack 2.3, where only the LoRAs are poisoned, performs worst.
-Emotion AER falls to 49.56\%, while ASR drops to 0.00\%, representing a complete failure of the backdoor for transcription.
-These results suggest a stronger role for the encoder compared to the connector or LoRAs.
+\textbf{Single-Frozen Component Attacks (1.1--1.3).} Here, we test whether the backdoor persists when either the encoder, the connector, or the LM is frozen.
+Although we observe some minimal drop in attack performance when the encoder or LM is not exposed to the backdoor (max ↓ $9.8\%$), the results for all components remain close to the baseline attack, showing that one benign component cannot outweigh the backdoor.